NASX - Native American Studies

 NASX 476 American Indian Policy and Law: 3 Credits (3 Lec)

-PREREQUISITE: NASX 105D or NASX 232D and upper division standing or consent of instructor.
+PREREQUISITE: NASX 105D or NASX 232D and junior standing or consent of instructor.
 Survey of institutions, laws, cultures, and political forces which shaped federal Indian policy from colonial times to the present.
 Examination of primary documents, treaties, case law, and agencies which are the foundations of federal relationships with Indian Tribes

 NASX 490R Undergraduate Research: 1-6 Credits (1-6 Other)